rht-labs/infographic/README.md

 * NodeJS
 * npm

-## Running
+## Running Locally
 Run:
 ```bash
 npm install
 npm start
 ```

 This will start up a local http server to host the fron using the `website` directory as the root context of the front end application.
+This local development server will also host the API.

+## Running in Production

-This local devleopment server will also host the API.
-In OpenShift-based environments, the front end and back end are hosted as separate applications, using the templates in the `templates` directory.
+The Labs Internal instance of Infographic is hosted in OpenShift.
+The front end and back end are hosted as separate applications, using the templates in the `templates` directory.

+The [public instance of Infographic](https://www.redhat.com/en/explore/my-open-innovation-lab-stack) is integrated into Drupal.
+It does not have the ability to start an Ansible Tower job, so only the back end code is not used here.

 ## Important paths

 - `/index.html`: The public-facing infographic page.
 Clicking the "build" button takes the user to the Open Innovation Labs website.
 - `/internal.html`: The "internal" version of infographic.
-Clicking the "build" button kicks off an Ansible job.
+Clicking the "build" button kicks off an Ansible Tower job.
 - `/stack`: The node.js API that the front end hits when the user clicks the "build" button.
-This API passes the request on to Ansible.
+This API passes the request on to Ansible Tower.

 ## Configuration
 Configuration of the running application is accomplished using environment variables.
 The configuration options are listed below:

 * INFOGRAPHIC_HTTP_PORT